OperatorJack/MWSE-mods/Realistic Movement Speeds/Readme.txt

 These changes automatically apply to the player and any NPCs / Creatures (modded or vanilla) without using a plugin or altering your savegame.

+As of V1.1, you can configure the percentages in the included MCM.

 This mod IS NOT compatible with OpenMW, at least until support for MWSE mods is added.

 ====Permissions====